Back to All Events

-Restoration of the Trout River at Herman Vogler Conservation Area is moving forward, with project partners Huron Pines, Barr Engineering and the Presque Isle Conservation District advancing design work for the restored river and conservation area.
-Designs are expected to be about 60% complete for this event, and partners are inviting input from anyone in Presque Isle County to help inform the next phase of the project.
+Restoration of the Trout River is moving forward with project partners Huron Pines, Barr Engineering Michigan LLC and the Presque Isle Conservation District.
+Project designs are 60% complete and partners are inviting input from the Presque Isle County community to help inform the project’s next phase.

 The session will provide attendees:

-An opportunity for direct input on potential features and uses for Herman Vogler Conservation Area
+• An opportunity for direct input on potential features and uses for Herman Vogler Conservation Area

-Updates on the Trout River restoration project and preliminary designs
+• Updates on the Trout River restoration project and preliminary designs

-Visual renderings of what the restored river could look like
+• Visual renderings of what the restored river could look like

-Information about the project timeline and decisions made to date
+• Information about the project timeline and decisions made to date

-Interaction with project partners from Huron Pines, Barr Engineering, and Presque Isle Conservation District
+• Interaction with project partners from Huron Pines, Barr Engineering, and Presque Isle Conservation District

 This event is an open-house format (come and go as you would like).